Ancastal/mtcleanse/README.md

-# C3PO: Corpus Cleaning and Processing Operations
+# MTCleanse: Machine Translation Corpus Cleaning and Processing

-C3PO is a Python library for cleaning and processing parallel text datasets, particularly useful for machine translation and other NLP tasks.
+MTCleanse is a Python library for cleaning and processing parallel text datasets, particularly useful for machine translation and other NLP tasks.

 ## Features